Conflict is inevitable, but combat is optional.

 I’m teaching a class for leaders on Emotional Intelligence as I write this letter.
 What we have learned is that because of the way that the brain is built, information travels through your emotional portion before it reaches the logical part of your brain.
 That means that emotions always get the first say in things that happen to us.
 This can quickly escalate a conflict if not handled properly.
 Our emotional responses come from personalizing the issue.
 Separate the personal issue from the actual problem at hand.
 Deal with the personal issue later if warranted.

 Do certain things just push your buttons, set you off, shut you down, or generally make you lose your cool?
 Think about the last several times that you didn’t handle conflict well and learn what the triggers were that got you derailed.
-Once you discover what sets you off and what your nonverbal ticks are (face gets flush, temperature rises, etc) rehearse how you would handle it in the future…..it’s bound to pop back up again.
+Once you discover what sets you off and what your nonverbal ticks are (face gets flush, your temperature rises, etc) rehearse how you would handle it in the future…..it’s bound to pop back up again.

 You cannot stop conflict from happening.
 It’s part of life.
 You can, however, learn how to minimize it and work through it in a professional and efficient manner.